Podcasts Can Be Hard to Find

 - Any other suitable information indicating popularity.

-This process can also rank the subset of the candidate episodes based on a likelihood that a particular user of a user device will enjoy the episode.
+This process can also rank the subset of the candidate episodes based on the likelihood that a particular user of a user device will enjoy the episode.

 That likelihood can be based on previous listening history, such as: